Chapter 39

 Dear Holy Father,

 We come before You in the Name of Your only begotten Son, Jesus Christ.
 Father God we thank You for sending Your Son, the King of all kings, to teach us and show us Your ways.
-We thank You Father for revealing to us beforehand the manner in which You would send Your Son to not only serve You but also save us from our broken lives.
-Holy Father please help to see, understand and accept the fact that Jesus Christ is the Messiah who You foretold would come to save us from our sins.
+We thank You Father for revealing to us beforehand the manner in which You would send Your Son to not only serve You but also heals us from our broken lives and save us from our sins.

 Amen